-The Museum of Fine Arts Ghent will revise the presentation of its permanent collection in the autumn of 2017.
+The Museum of Fine Arts Ghent revised the presentation of its permanent collection in the autumn of 2017.
 Ten years after the renovation of the museum building (2002-2007) and its reopening in 2007, we are taking a new, fresh look at our permanent collection.
 The emphasis is on nineteenth and twentieth-century art, which constitutes the core and the main strength of the museum’s collection.
-From 21 October, visitors can explore a new thematic display of two centuries of Western art, featuring unseen additions to the collection and new work created by three contemporary artists.continue reading
+In the permanent galleries, visitors can explore a thematic display of two centuries of Western art, featuring unseen additions to the collection and new work created by three contemporary artists.

 2015-2017: roadmap towards a new collection display

 The rehanging of the collection of the MSK Ghent started in the autumn of 2015.
 Under the title “The Golden Age Revisited”, we rearranged the galleries with seventeenth-century art from the Netherlands.
 This year’s emphasis is on the nineteenth and twentieth centuries, which form the basis of the museum’s collection.
 The rehanging will be completed in October 2017, exactly ten years after the previous rehanging of the museum’s permanent collection.

 The updated display is founded on a chronological tour of the museum, from neo-Classicism around 1800 to the heyday of Surrealism around 1950.
 Within this general framework, we will create new thematic galleries, as well as adding a multitude of new additions to the collection that will be on display for the first time.

 Highlights and newcomers